5 Steps to New Year Homestead Planning

-To track your income and expenses, you can use a dedicated notebook, a digital finance tracker, OR grab my Homestead Finance Tracker.
+To track your income and expenses, you can use a dedicated notebook, a digital finance tracker, or a printable Homestead Finance Tracker.
 You can stick this tracker in a binder and use it to keep detailed financial records that will help you to see where all of your money is going.
 This will also be a great help to your accountant at tax time.

-You may also want to consider filing for a homestead tax exemption which will remove the taxes from many farm related purchases.
+You may also want to consider filing for a homestead exemption which will remove the taxes from many farm-related purchases.

 Now that I have moved from 100 acres of land down to a ½ acre backyard within the city limits of a small town, I have to completely rethink my homestead strategies.
 I had a clear vision of what I wanted to accomplish and then life happened so I am creating a whole new vision.

 Living “off the farm” doesn’t mean that we can’t grow and raise our own food.
 Here is a sneak peek into a few of my new year homestead plans for the garden, livestock, and for my household.

 I will need to tarp my garden area at the beginning of January.
 This would have already been done, but we were still getting settled into the new house so it hasn’t happened yet.